Stuttgarter Philharmoniker: After 1945

 After the end of World War II, most members of the former philharmonic orchestra reunited under the name Stuttgarter Philharmoniker.
-Principal conductors from 1949 to 1972 included Hermann Hildebrandt, Willem van Hoogstraten, Hans Hörner, António Victorino de Almeida and Alexander Paulmüller.
+Principal conductors from 1949 to 1972 included Hermann Hildebrandt, Willem van Hoogstraten, Hans Hörner, Antonio de Almeida and Alexander Paulmüller.
 Hans Zanotelli was artistic director from 1972 to 1985, and shaped to orchestra into a powerful group.

 In 1976, Stuttgart, the capital of Baden-Württemberg, took over the orchestra, with Wolf-Dieter Hauschild as principal conductor from 1985 to 1991.
 Carlos Kalmar continued the tradition from 1991 to 1995.
 Jörg-Peter Weigle was Generalmusikdirektor (GMD) from 1995 to 2002.
 Walter Weller, who had been closely associated with the orchestra for many years, was appointed Honorary Conductor in October 2003.

 From September 2004 to 2013, Gabriel Feltz was conductor of the Stuttgarter Philharmoniker and GMD of Stuttgart.
 The orchestra was awarded the Prix Rachmaninoff in 2007, in recognition of the most extensive performance cycle of Rachmaninoff's works in German-speaking countries, with all symphonies, piano concertos and other orchestral works.
 In the 2015/16 season, Dan Ettinger succeeded Feltz in the positions.
 He conducted a concert performance of Puccini's Turandot with international stars, the Czech Philharmonic Choir Brno and the Aurelius Sängerknaben.
+Ettinger left the orchestra after the 2023/24 season.